Arrest of billionaire highlights political divisions in Iran

 But Zanjani is a symptom of a wider, systemic problem, said Khavand.

-“That we want to summarize the issue of corruption in the Islamic Republic to Zanjani or people like Zanjani is wrong,” Khavand said.
+“That we want to summarise the issue of corruption in the Islamic Republic to Zanjani or people like Zanjani is wrong,” Khavand said.
 “The economic structure of Iran, along with its political structure and the lack of a free press, have allowed for the roots of extensive corruption to spread.”
+(Reporting By Babak Dehghanpisheh, Editing by William Maclean and Will Waterman)